-The poem Iba neha written by the Slovak poet Eva Bachletová (see the Appendix) will be used for an illustration of all the above mentioned approaches to analysis of TC.
+The poem Iba neha written by the Slovak poet Eva Bachletová (see the Appendix) will be used as an illustration of all the above-mentioned approaches to an analysis of TC.
 Let us first consider the word-forms in the poem.
 The frequencies are presented in Table 1.
 Forms having the same frequency have been ordered alphabetically due to respective programming and ranks have been simply converted to mean ranks.
-Using formula (2) we can compute h-point for frequency distribution of word-forms
+Using formula (2) we can compute the b-point for the frequency distribution of word-forms

-$$h{Ibaneha} = \frac{5.6 - 3.2.5}{6 - 2.5 + 5 - 3} = 4.5455$$ .
+$$h{Iba\ neha} = \frac{5 \cdot 6 - 3 \cdot 2.5}{6 - 2.5 + 5 - 3} = 4.5455$$

-Because there is no autosemantic word above of h-point (cf. Table 1), the TC of the poem based on word-forms equals zero.
+Since there is no autosemantic word above the h-point (cf. Table 1), the TC of the poem based on word-forms equals zero.